grzegorz914/homebridge-denon-tv/README.md

 ## Info
 1. Power ON/OFF short press tile in HomeKit app.
-2. RC/Media control is possible after You go to the RC app on iPhone/iPad.
+2. RC/Media control is possible after you go to the RC app on iPhone/iPad.
-3. Speaker control is possible after You go to RC app on iPhone/iPad `Speaker Service`.
+3. Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 4. Legacy volume and mute control is possible throught extra `lightbulb` (slider) or using Siri `Volume Service`.
 5. Inputs can be changed after loong press tile in HomeKit app and select from the list.
 6. Surround Modes control from the inputs list.